Mr-Mastrianni/detroit-psychedelic-society-website/DEPLOYMENT.md

 2. Click on the **Settings** tab
 3. Scroll down to the **Pages** section in the left sidebar
 4. Under **Source**, select **GitHub Actions**
-5. The deployment workflow will automatically trigger
+5. The deployment workflow will automatically triggers

 ### 3. Access Your Website